desvert/desvert/README.md

 # Hi, I'm Nick 👋

-I'm a Linux-focused technologist transitioning into systems administration and cybersecurity, with particular interest in infrastructure automation and operational technology (OT/ICS) environments.
-My background in trade work and emergency services shapes how I think about reliability, safety, and real-world systems.
+I'm Linux-focused and working toward roles in systems administration and cybersecurity, especially in infrastructure automation and OT/ICS environments.
+Coming from trade work and emergency services, I tend to think in terms of reliability, safety, and systems that need to function under real-world conditions.

 ---